Win or Lose (miniseries): Viewership

-TVision, which utilizes its TVision Power Score to evaluate CTV programming performance by factoring in viewership and engagement across over 1,000 apps and incorporating four key metrics—viewer attention time, total program time available for the season, program reach, and app reach—calculated that Win or Lose was the sixth most-streamed series from February 17—23.
-It later moved to eleventh place from February 24 to March 2.
-Disney+, which calculates its "Top 10" list by considering daily views for episodes and movies alongside the growing popularity of newly released titles, reported that Win or Lose was the second most-popular title in the U.S. on March 11.
+Win or Lose ranked No. 1 on Disney+'s daily "Top 10" list a day after its premiere—a ranking based on daily viewership across both films and episodic content—and remained on the chart through March 31, 2025.
 Luminate, which gathers viewership data from certain smart TVs in the U.S., reported that Win or Lose ranked third among U.S. children's programming in streaming from January 3 to April 25, 2025, with 923 million minutes of watch time across Disney+ and YouTube.
 Nielsen Media Research, which records streaming viewership on U.S. television screens, estimated that Win or Lose garnered 6.2 million viewers in the U.S. over its first 35 days, making it one of the most popular shows of the 2024–2025 season.

 Critical response

-On the review aggregator website Rotten Tomatoes reported a 87% approval rating with an average rating of 6.7/10, based on 30 critic reviews.
+The series received generally positive reviews from critics.
+On the review aggregator website Rotten Tomatoes reported an 87% approval rating with an average rating of 6.7/10, based on 30 critic reviews.
 The website's critics consensus reads, "By giving each member of its ragtag team of lovable kids their time to shine, Win or Lose bats close to a perfect game."
 Metacritic, which uses a weighted average, assigned a score of 68 out of 100 based on 13 critics, indicating "generally favorable" reviews.

 Polly Conway of Common Sense Media gave Win or Lose a rating of four out of five stars, praising the show's diverse and relatable characters, highlighting positive role models like Laurie, who is determined to impress her father, and Frank, who navigates personal struggles with self-worth and romance.
 Conway found the content to be generally mild, with occasional body humor, bullying, and light sports violence.
 She noted that while there is some romantic content and light language, the series promotes positive messages about overcoming challenges and being kind.
 Jesse Hassenger from IGN rated the series 8 out of 10 and praised its emotional depth and its ability to balance humor and whimsy while exploring themes like anxiety and self-worth, using inventive animation metaphors.
 He found that the show's episodic format, focusing on different characters' perspectives, was both engaging and innovative.
 He stated that, despite the show's occasional feeling of fragmentation due to its short episodes, Win or Lose succeeds in offering a relatable and heartfelt experience for both kids and adults.
 He also noted that the series' handling of emotional challenges, particularly in its portrayal of characters processing difficult situations, was both clever and sensitive, though he expressed disappointment over the removal of a storyline involving a transgender character.